Roger Penrose: Awards and honours

 Penrose has been awarded many prizes for his contributions to science.

-In 1971, he was awarded the Dannie Heineman Prize for Astrophysics.
+In 1971 he was awarded the Dannie Heineman Prize for Astrophysics by the American Astronomical Society and American Institute of Physics.
 He was elected a Fellow of the Royal Society (FRS) in 1972.
-In 1975, Stephen Hawking and Penrose were jointly awarded the Eddington Medal of the Royal Astronomical Society.
-In 1985, he was awarded the Royal Society Royal Medal.
-Along with Stephen Hawking, he was awarded the prestigious Wolf Foundation Prize for Physics in 1988.
+In 1975 Hawking and Penrose were jointly awarded the Eddington Medal of the Royal Astronomical Society.
+In 1985 he was awarded the Royal Society Royal Medal.
+Along with Hawking, he was awarded the prestigious Wolf Prize in Physics by the Wolf Foundation (Israel) in 1988.

-In 1989, Penrose was awarded the Dirac Medal and Prize of the British Institute of Physics.
-He is also made an Honorary Fellow of the Institute of Physics (HonFInstP).

-In 1990, Penrose was awarded the Albert Einstein Medal for outstanding work related to the work of Albert Einstein by the Albert Einstein Society.
+In 1989 Penrose was awarded the Dirac Medal and Prize of the British Institute of Physics.
+He was also made an Honorary Fellow of the Institute of Physics (HonFInstP).
+In 1990 Penrose was awarded the Albert Einstein Medal for outstanding work related to the work of Albert Einstein by the Albert Einstein Society (Switzerland).
 In 1991, he was awarded the Naylor Prize of the London Mathematical Society.
-From 1992 to 1995, he served as President of the International Society on General Relativity and Gravitation.
+Penrose was awarded an honorary Doctor of Science degree (DSc) from the University of New Brunswick (Canada) in 1992, and an honorary degree from the University of Surrey in 1993.
+From 1992 to 1995 he served as President of the International Society on General Relativity and Gravitation.

-In 1994, Penrose was knighted for services to science.
-In the same year, he was also awarded an Honorary Degree (Doctor of Science) by the University of Bath, and became a member of Polish Academy of Sciences.
-In 1998, he was elected Foreign Associate of the United States National Academy of Sciences.
-In 2000, he was appointed a Member of the Order of Merit (OM).
+In 1994 Penrose was knighted for services to science.
+In the same year, he was also awarded an honorary degree of Doctor of Science (DSc) by the University of Bath, and became a member of Polish Academy of Sciences.
+Penrose was awarded honorary degrees from the University of London in 1995, the University of Glasgow (Doctor of Science, DSc) and University of Essex, both in 1996, from the University of St Andrews in 1997, and the Visva-Bharati University of Santiniketan (India) and Open University (Doctor of the University, DUniv), both in 1998.
+In 1998 he was elected Foreign Associate of the United States National Academy of Sciences.
+In 2000 he was appointed a Member of the Order of Merit (OM).
+He was awarded an honorary doctorate from the University of Southampton in 2002.

-In 2004, he was awarded the De Morgan Medal for his wide and original contributions to mathematical physics.
-To quote the citation from the London Mathematical Society:
+In 2004 Penrose was awarded an honorary Doctor of Science (DSc) degree from the University of Waterloo (Ontario, Canada) and was awarded the De Morgan Medal by the London Mathematical Society for his wide and original contributions to mathematical physics.
+To quote the citation from the society: